cyber-evangelists/iredmail-configuration/README.md

 # iredmail configration readme

 Iredmail is the mail server used by cyber evangelists company.
+Ired using ldap for authentication mechanisms and mysql on  local port 3306.
 Here is brief configurations.

 ## Dns Record configurations